-I am a Reader in Lifecourse Epidemiology within the Institute of Health and Society.
+I am Professor of Applied Epidemiology within the Institute of Health and Society.
 I am the Director of the Newcastle Thousand Families Study, a birth cohort established in 1947 and lead a programme of epidemiological research assessing risk factors for and causal pathways to adverse health and behavioural outcomes.
-This encompasses the effects of medical radiation exposures (primarily CT scans), the lifecourse influences on chronic disease and more generally am able to adapt to most areas of epidemiology.
-I am open to collaborations in any epidemiological field and to approaches from potential MRes and PhD students.
+This encompasses the effects of medical radiation exposures (primarily CT scans), the lifecourse influences on chronic disease, pathways to aspects of cancer survivorship, and more generally am able to adapt to most areas of epidemiology.
+I am open to collaborations in any epidemiological field and to approaches from potential MRes (Epidemiology) and PhD students.

 Roles and Responsibilities